-We deserve each other, No.2 is on view at The Invisible Dog’s Glass House from November 14th through 24th: Thursdays – Saturdays from 1-7, and Sundays from 1-5.
-A reception will be held on Sunday, November 17th.
+We Deserve Each Other, No.2 is on view at The Invisible Dog’s Glass House from November 14 through 24: Thursdays–Saturdays from 1–7, and Sundays from 1–5.
+A reception will be held on Sunday, November 17.

 Nonlinear Lineage is organized by Sarah Maxfield in collaboration with Elliott Jenetopulos.
 Advisors to the project currently include artists/educators Lenora Champagne and Holly Hughes, as well as Susan Kraft, Coordinator of the Oral History Archive and Project at the Jerome Robbins Dance Division of the New York Public Library for the Performing Arts.